-WAG “has amassed a considerable evidence base that supports kerbside sort over commingled collections”, the plan adds, but it will conduct more research before deciding.
+WAG "has amassed a considerable evidence base that supports kerbside sort over co-mingled collections", the plan adds, but it will conduct more research before deciding.
 It does not mention variable charging for waste collections, suggesting that Wales does not feel it is needed to meet a 70% recycling target.

 WAG also wants to prescribe the recycling services councils offer away from homes.
 Councils should install bottle banks to ensure glass is colour-separated, the plan says, and they must have at least one civic amenity site that takes a full range of recyclables.
 It even asks for views on whether councils should be required to introduce food waste and recycling collections for businesses.

 WAG also asks for views on whether councils should be required to pay recycling credits to third parties that recycle municipal waste outside council contracts.
 This "could result in greater and more cost-effective recycling," it says, although it admits this could become an "open-ended and unpredictable cost" and see councils simply paying to recycle business waste.
 The plan is out to consultation until 13 September.